RMS-Studios/RMSDroid/README.md

 Discord's mobile site is not very usable since it has many issues.
 As such, this is mostly just a proof of concept and is not actively worked on.

-You are likely better off using other mods that specifically target the Android app, like [Aliucord](https://github.com/Aliucord/Aliucord).

 ## Download

 Visit the [latest release](https://github.com/rms/RMSDroid/releases/latest), grab the apk and install it